yamafaktory/grunt-locales/README.md

 Default value: `__dirname + '/../i18n.js.tmpl'`

 The location of the template file used to render the JS locale files.

+#### options.htmlmin
+Type: `Object`
+Default value: `{removeComments: true, collapseWhitespace: true}`

+Minifies locale strings containing HTML with [html-minifier](https://github.com/kangax/html-minifier), using the given options object.
+Set to `false` to disable HTML minification.

+#### options.htmlminKeys
+Type: `Boolean`
+Default value: `false`

+If enabled, also minifies the parsed keys containing HTML markup.
+This option can be useful if the locales are parsed from the unminified templates, but the templates are later minified using [grunt-contrib-htmlmin](https://github.com/gruntjs/grunt-contrib-htmlmin).

 #### options.jsonSpace
 Type: `Integer`